 HomeIntellectual propertyData protection

-Learn more about Data Protection
+Learn more about Data Protection in Thailand

 It is necessary for companies operating in Thailand or managing Thai resident data to get acquainted with data protection.
 The person in charge of a file, computer or paper, must respect obligations (legality of the file, data security, information of people, etc.).
 You have the right to control the use that is made of your data.
 In particular, you can ask to access your data, have it corrected, or object to appearing in a file.
 With the enforcement of the new data protection act, the companies shall immediately examine their internal control of personal data and initiate regulatory action.
-The enforcement of the crucial provisions of the Personal Data Protection Act (PDPA) that focuses on collecting, using, and sharing personal information began on May 28, 2020.
+The enforcement of the crucial provisions of the PDPA Documents that focuses on collecting, using, and sharing personal information began on May 28, 2020.

 Table of contents